dannyflax/NetworkingBulletinBoard/README.md

 # NetworkingBulletinBoard

 Project for CSE 3461.
 Full documentation here, because GitHub has better MD options.
 All JSON values are in String format, even if they represent numerical values.
+All timestamps are returned in seconds from the [epoch](https://en.wikipedia.org/wiki/Epoch_(reference_date)).

 ## Introduction